 In the south of Morocco this Hacienda style ranch offers fantastic riding for confident riders, including exciting beach riding.
 Explore the rugged coastline, wide sandy beaches and local Berber culture as you meander through small fishing villages all on pure bred fit and lively Arabs and Barb Arabs.
+Even in the middle of the summer the temperatures remain pleasant for riding with the fresh ocean breezes.

 Nestled between the wild and beautiful Atlantic Coast (just 300 metres away) and the lesser Atlas mountains, the ranch has eight en-suite guest rooms that overlook the stables, the terraced flower gardens or the ocean.
 The ranch has all the modern facilities whilst retaining its Moroccan charm, meals are regional in flavour and a well being option gives riders the chance to relax with a different treatment each day in the beauty salon.